joldan95/holberton-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home			  Go to user's working directory 3-listfiles			  List the files in long format 4-listmorefiles			  List all the files in long format
+2-bring_me_home			  Go to user's working directory 3-listfiles			  List the files in long format 4-listmorefiles			  List all the files in long format 5-listfilesdigitonly		  List files in long format with numbers in ID's 6-firstdirectory		  Create a directory at /tmp/holberton